310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 {% bubble Nazuna %}
 Aren’t most things easily bought from the school store?
 We can always rent things, too.

-We’re not gonna be in some faraway island, so if we had to, we could even ask a teacher to go out and get us anything else we needed.
+We’re not gonna be in some faraway island, so if we had to, we could even ask a teacher to drive us to a shop for anything else we need.
 {% endbubble %}

 {% bubble Shinobu %}